Access Denied

 Step 1: Reduce refined carbs by half.
 If a recipe calls for 2 cups pasta, use 1 cup regular pasta and 1 cup zucchini noodles.
 If it includes white rice, use half rice and half cauliflower rice.
 This cuts carbs dramatically while maintaining volume.

-Step 2: Double the protein.
+Step 2: Increase protein.
 If a recipe includes 3 oz chicken per serving, increase it to 5-6 oz.
 Add beans to pasta sauce.
 Use Greek yogurt instead of regular.
-Every meal should have 30g+ protein minimum.
+Many people do well aiming for ~25–35g protein per meal, adjusted to goals, appetite, kidney health, and meds.

 Step 3: Add non-starchy vegetables.
 Bulk up every recipe with extra vegetables.
-Stir-fries, soups, casseroles—add 50-100% more vegetables than the recipe calls for.
+Stir-fries, soups, casseroles—add extra vegetables than the recipe calls for.
 This increases fiber and volume without increasing carbs significantly.

 Step 4: Swap refined for whole.
 White bread → whole grain bread.
 White rice → brown rice or quinoa.
 All-purpose flour → almond flour or whole wheat flour (in appropriate ratios).
 Regular pasta → whole wheat pasta in smaller portions.

 Step 5: Cut sugar strategically.
-Most recipes work with 25-50% less sugar than called for.
+Many recipes still work with less sugar (often 25–50% less), but results vary by recipe.
 Use cinnamon, vanilla, or almond extract to enhance perceived sweetness.
 Replace sugar with stevia, monk fruit, or erythritol in appropriate ratios.

 Recipe Categories and Specific Adaptations